the-fellowship-co/facade/docs/bylding_backends/gates.md

 ---
 id: gates
-title: Exposing to UI with gates
+title: Exposing to frontends with gates
 sidebar_label: Exposing to UI with gates
 ---